United Architects of the Philippines: List of UAP National Presidents

+Auxiliary Organizations

+The United Architects of the Philippines is supported by two officially recognized auxiliary organizations that represent architecture students and recent graduates.
+These groups serve as training grounds for future professionals and extend the reach of UAP’s mission across academic and early professional sectors.

+United Architects of the Philippines Graduate Auxiliary

+The United Architects of the Philippines Graduate Auxiliary (UAPGA) is the duly recognized graduate arm of the United Architects of the Philippines (UAP).
+The organization has 48 chapters and an estimate of 4,000 members as of 2023.

 United Architects of the Philippines Student Auxiliary

 The United Architects of the Philippines Student Auxiliary (UAPSA) was established in 1989 as the junior partner of UAP.
 It is the official student organization of UAP and has 94 member schools with over 16,000 members.

-Conflict between architects and civil engineers in the Philippines
+Series of Conflict between architects and civil engineers in the Philippines

+Historical Background

 At the end of World War II in 1945, there were approximately 300 architects and 1,800 civil engineers in the Philippines who were tasked to help rebuild the war-ravaged country.
 Both professions practiced under one law before June 1950, when Congress passed two laws which distinguished the works of the civil engineers from the architects.
 Further amendments were made in 1956 to further distinguish the two professions.
 From 1950s-1970s, civil engineers who desired to practice architecture in the country must take up an architecture degree and pass the licensure examination for architects.

+1970s: Early Legal Ambiguity in the National Building Code

 In February 1977, President Ferdinand Marcos signed into law PD 1096, the National Building Code of the Philippines; there was nothing stated in Section 302 of the said law about signing architectural documents or which state-regulated professional shall sign and seal such documents.
 However, in some versions of the implementing rules and regulations of PD 1096, Section 302 appeared to state that civil engineers can sign and seal architectural documents, which is an act of illegal intercalation of or insertion into the text of Section 302.
-The United Architects of the Philippines, along with a House of Representative member who happens to be an architect, Rupert Gaite, led a massive campaign to fully disseminate public information on the practice of architecture in the Philippines.
+The United Architects of the Philippines, along with a House of Representative member who is also an architect, Ruperto C. Gaite, led a massive campaign to fully disseminate public information on the practice of architecture in the Philippines.